 Tuesday Read the First Animal Encyclopedia page together.
 Talk about the reading.
 Ask the child to narrate back to you as you write.
-Do any experiment or project, and make an Experiment Page.

 Thursday Read additional library books, and/or take an observation walk outside.
 (Optional: make a narration page on one of the outside readings.)